 However, one of the biggest reasons FYE is so effective is the empathy shown by the faculty.
 Understanding that life continues regardless of one’s collegiate responsibilities, the counselors at Tri-c will help you sort through any red or yellow tape you may come across, academically, financially, and emotionally.
 Be it poverty, learning disability or anxiety, FYE connects you early on with resources and options for overcoming all the hurdles and misfortunes that lay in your path.
 Even things like help with self-perception and validation is offered through these outlets.
 Dr.Webb himself stressing the importance of the course helps you identify strengths and weaknesses and can help you organize and sift through all the calluses and handicaps one may have acquired on the paths that led us to the doors of this institution.
 Dr. Webb referred to this as a “Biopsychosocial Approach”; Factoring in one’s biological, psychological and socio-environmental components to better assist with their development.
 Essentially, we need reminding that we are not incapable or too damaged to dominate in our efforts; Rather we just need a bit of trimming around the unseemly bits.

 FYE provides a friendly reminder that we are human and life is confusing and uncertain, but we as Tri—Students and customers, have access to a myriad of people, programs, and promotion here at Tri-c.
-Empathy and motivation early on is sure fire way to boost a student’chances of success.
+Empathy and motivation early on is a sure fire way to boost a student’s chances of success.
 Tri-c hopes this program will keep the molehills from seeming like mountains, and lets students approach this new, bewildering journey with vigor and grace.

 According to a First-Year Survey conducted by CIRP located at University of California, Los Angeles,